rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

   - Device ALLM change prompt:

-    The test will Request User to enable/disable ALLM on Source device connected to Hdmi In port:
+    The test will prompt the user to enable or disable ALLM:

   - Question: "Change ALLM mode on Hdmi In device connected to port to enable ALLM if its in OFF and press Enter: (Y/N)"
   - Press **Y** if user able to enable the ALLM feature (this will mark the step as PASS).